We speak to Coinneach MacLeod, otherwise known as The Hebridean Baker, about his newest book The Scottish Cookbook

 The Scottish Cookbook is the perfect Christmas gift

 Coinneach explains that mastering the art of Scottish baking is more than just perfecting shortbread, scones and clootie dumpling.
 “It’s about capturing the heart and soul of Scotland in every dish,” he explains.
-“This cookbook is a celebration of Scotland’s timeless culinary traditions and an introduction to new recipes sure to become future family favourites.”
+“The Scottish Cookbook is a celebration of Scotland’s timeless culinary traditions and an introduction to new recipes sure to become future family favourites.”